DaveBackus/Data_Bootcamp_Book/py-fun1.md

 c = a + b
 print('c =', c)
 ```
-The separator `#%%` in the middle divides this set of commands into two cells that we can run one at a time.
+The separator `#%%` in the middle divides the file into two cells that we can run one at a time.
 That allows us to run and test blocks of code without running the whole program.
 It doesn't make much difference with code this simple, but in longer programs it can be a real time saver.

 Here's how it works: